-Wright Commercial Litigation represents small and midsize businesses, as well as individual owners, investors, and consumers throughout the Dallas Fort-Worth area, including Allen County and Collin County, in all types of contract disputes and often does so on a contingency basis.
-If you or your business have suffered financial harm, loss, or impairment of rights due to a counterparty’s refusal or failure to fully perform, then you need an experienced litigation counsel on your side to rectify that wrong that has happened in your commercial contract.
+Wright Commercial Litigation represents small and midsize businesses, as well as individual owners, investors, and consumers throughout the Dallas Fort-Worth area, including McKinney and Collin County, Dallas County, Denton County, and Tarrant County, in all types of contract disputes and often can do so on a hybrid or contingency basis.
+If you or your business have suffered financial harm, loss, or impairment of rights due to a counterparty’s failure or refusal to fully perform, then you need experienced litigation counsel on your side to rectify the wrong that has occurred in your commercial contract dispute.

-The firm’s principal attorney—Jason E. Wright—has extensive experience prosecuting and defending contract claims in state court, federal courts, and arbitration.
-That gives him a unique grasp of the intricacies of Texas contract law, because he has dealt with virtually all at one time or another, and makes him well-versed in how contractual terms are interpreted and defenses applied to give you sound legal advice before ever heading into a contract dispute.
+The firm’s principal attorney—Jason E. Wright—has extensive experience prosecuting and defending contract claims in state court, federal courts, and through arbitration when required.
+That gives him a unique grasp of the intricacies of Texas contract law, because he has dealt with virtually all issues at one time or another, and it makes him well-versed to anticipate how contractual terms will be interpreted by a court, along with all defenses that can be applicable depending on varying circumstances, to give you sound legal advice before ever heading into a contract fight.

-That understanding and skill are vital not only to prevail in a lawsuit but also to advise you of the risks before significant expenses are incurred.
-Wright Commercial Litigation can quickly evaluate any form of contract or agreement, whether it is commercial contracts or consumer contracts, provide an opinion as to its effect, and conduct a cost-benefit analysis to help you decide whether it is worthwhile to bring or defend a suit in light of the economic factors and other considerations that matter most to you.
-If you have been wronged, the firm typically will offer to back up its assessment of your case by offering to take it on contingency.
+That understanding and skill are vital not only to prevail in a lawsuit but also to advise you of the risks before significant expense is incurred.
+Wright Commercial Litigation can quickly evaluate any type of contract or agreement, whether it is a commercial, consumer, or business contract, provide an opinion as to its effect, while also conducting a cost-benefit analysis to help you decide whether it is worthwhile to bring or defend a suit in light of the economic factors and other considerations that matter most to you.
+If you have been wronged, the firm can also often offer to back up its assessment of your case by taking it on a hybrid or contingency fee basis.